expo/expo/packages/expo-document-picker/README.md

 }
 ```

-> Running `expo eject` will generate a the native project locally with the applied changes in your iOS Entitlements file.
+> Running `expo prebuild` will generate a the native project locally with the applied changes in your iOS Entitlements file.

 # Contributing